 Like its namesake Babylon, the Babylonstoren wine farm is nestled on a fertile plain (amongst the foothills of the Simonsberg mountain) and visitors approach it with a certain amount of awe.
 This thoroughly modern farm, with Instagram-worthy Cape Dutch architecture dating back to the 17th century, has earned a big reputation for its working organic garden experience and its unpretentious wine stock.

-On arrival, slip into the daily rhythm of farm life as you meander down worn pathways and immerse yourself in a small snippet of their eight-acre fruit and vegetable gardens and 178 acres of rich farmland that’s under vine.
-For the shoppers amongst us, there’s time to browse elegant craft-wares and sample cheese and produce in the farm shop.
+Slip into the daily rhythm of farm life as you meander down manicured pathways and immerse yourself in a small snippet of their eight-acre fruit and vegetable gardens and 178 acres of rich farmland that’s under vine.

 11 official Languages Spoken

 Afrikaans – English – isiNdebele – Sepedi.– Sesotho – Siswati – Xitsonga – Setswana – Tshivenda – isiXhosa